 - Jacek Kozubek of HQ Milton, Michael Morgan of Iconic Watch Company, and Beaumont Miller II, for their bevy of pictures.

-- To those I have credited throughout the site for their scholarship, to those who donated additional pictures, and to those who helped me edit.
+- To those I have credited throughout the site for their scholarship, to the others who donated additional pictures, and to those who helped edit.

 Top Picture Credit: Bexsonn